libbyh/libbyh.github.io/index.md

 Here's a [PDF of my CV](/files/hemphill_cv.pdf) and some recent publications:

 ## Data Curation and Archiving

+* Hemphill, L., Schöpke-Gonzalez, A., & Panda, A. (2022).
+[Comparative sensitivity of social media data and their acceptable use in research](https://www.nature.com/articles/s41597-022-01773-w). _Scientific Data_, 9(1), 643. doi: 10.1038/s41597-022-01773-w
-* Lafia, S., Fan, L., Thomer, A.K., and Hemphill, L. (in press) [Subdivisions and Crossroads: Identifying Hidden Community Structures in a Data Archive's Citation Network](https://arxiv.org/abs/2205.08395). _Quantitative Science Studies_.
+* Lafia, S., Fan, L., Thomer, A.K., and Hemphill, L. (2022) [Subdivisions and Crossroads: Identifying Hidden Community Structures in a Data Archive's Citation Network](https://direct.mit.edu/qss/article/3/3/694/112945/Subdivisions-and-crossroads-Identifying-hidden). _Quantitative Science Studies_. doi: 10.1162/qss_a_00209.
 * Thomer, A. K., Akmon, D., York, J., Tyler, A. R. B., Polasak, F., Lafia, S., Hemphill, L., & Yakel, E. (2022).
 [The craft and coordination of data curation: complicating “workflow” views of data science](https://doi.org/10.7302/4017). _Proceedings of the ACM on Human Computer Interaction (PACM HCI)_. doi: 10.7302/4017.
 * Lafia, S., Fan, L., & Hemphill, L. (2022) [A Natural Language Processing Pipeline for Detecting Informal Data References in Academic Literature](https://arxiv.org/abs/2205.11651). _Proceedings of the Association for Information Science and Technology (ASIS&T)_.
 * Hemphill, L., Pienta, A., Lafia, S., Akmon, D., and Bleckley, D. (2022) [How do Properties of Data, Their Curation, and Their Funding Relate to Reuse?](https://asistdl.onlinelibrary.wiley.com/doi/full/10.1002/asi.24646)) _Journal of the Association for Information Science and Technology_. doi: 10.1002/asi.24646.